MatthewCech/Generic-Product-or-Service-Page/README.md

 This could be real.
 Time Breakdown:

-Concept: 0.5 hrs
+- Concept and Planning: 0.5 hrs
-First Prototype: 1.5 hrs
+- First Prototype: 1.5 hrs